ks888/LambStatus/docs/content/docs/set_up_custom_monitoring/set_up_custom_monitoring.md

 type: "doc"
 ---

 LambStatus doesn’t support custom HTTP(S) endpoint monitoring out-of-the box.
 This guide describes how to set up serverless HTTP(S) monitoring with AWS Lambda and AWS CloudWatch.
-Monitoring data collected this way can be displayed in LambWatch.
+Monitoring data collected this way can be displayed in LambStatus.
 The guide uses the [lambda-watchtower](https://github.com/wmnnd/lambda-watchtower) script but can easily be adapted to any custom monitoring script.

 ![Cloud Watch Metrics](CloudWatchMetrics.png)